Baseball Rakes for Field Maintenance

 • 6″ Wide by 2″ Deep.

-• Easily pulled by a tractor or all terrain vehicle.
+• Easily pulled by a tractor or all-terrain vehicle.

-• Comes with drag strap attachement.
+• Comes with a drag strap attachment.

 What are Baseball Field Rakes?